Cummington, Massachusetts

 Cummington is a town in Hampshire County, Massachusetts, United States.
-The population was 829 at the 2020 census, down from 872 at the 2010 census.
+The population was 829 at the 2020 census, a decline from 872, tabulated in 2010.
 It is part of the Springfield, Massachusetts Metropolitan Statistical Area.

 History

-Cummington was first settled in 1762 and was officially incorporated in 1779.
+Cummington was first settled in 1762 and officially incorporated in 1779.
 It was named after Colonel John Cumings, the original landholder.

-The first Congregational Church minister was Rev. James Briggs (1743–1825) of Norton, Massachusetts, and a graduate of Yale College around 1775.
+The first Congregational Church minister was Reverend James Briggs of Norton, Massachusetts, a graduate of Yale College around 1775.
 Briggs was the son of Deacon James and Damaris (White) Briggs, and the husband of Anna Wiswall.

-Although a small town, several Revolutionary War patriots are buried there, including Nathaniel Holbrook, Seth Wilder Sr., and Seth Wilder Jr.
+Several Revolutionary War patriots are buried in Cummington, including Nathaniel Holbrook, Seth Wilder Sr., and Seth Wilder Jr.

-Noted poet and newspaper editor William Cullen Bryant was born in Cummington, and returned for many years to summer in the town.
+Noted poet and newspaper editor William Cullen Bryant was born in Cummington, and returned for many years to summer there.
 His house is now preserved and open to the public as the William Cullen Bryant Homestead.
-The town hosts the Cummington Fair every August on the town's fairgrounds.
-The fair features many events, including adult and 4-H exhibition halls, a craft barn, vaudeville stage, antique car parade, oxen pull, and an assortment of fair rides, games, and food stands.
+The town hosts the Cummington Fair every August.
+The fair features many events, including adult and 4-H exhibition halls, a craft barn, vaudeville stage, antique car parade, oxen pull, and an assortment of rides, games, and food stands.

 The town was the subject of a 1945 documentary film, The Cummington Story, about the welcome given to a group of European refugees.

 Geography

 Cummington is in northwestern Hampshire County.
 It is bordered to the west by the towns of Peru and Windsor in Berkshire County, to the north by Plainfield in Hampshire County, and to the northeast by Ashfield in Franklin County.
 To the east is the town of Goshen, to the southeast is Chesterfield, and to the south is Worthington, all in Hampshire County.

-According to the United States Census Bureau, the town has a total area of 59.7 km2, of which 59.3 sqkm are land and 0.3 sqkm, or 0.56%, are water.
-The Westfield River (sometimes referred to as the East Branch) flows through Cummington.
+According to the United States Census Bureau, the town has an area of 59.7 km2, of which 59.3 sqkm are land and 0.3 sqkm, or 0.56%, are water.
+The Westfield River (sometimes called the East Branch) flows through Cummington.
 Massachusetts Route 9 runs through the town, following the Westfield River for most of its way.
 Route 9 leads southeast 20 mi to Northampton and west 22 mi to Pittsfield.
 Massachusetts Route 112 leads west, then south, 21 mi to Huntington.

 The mineral cummingtonite was first found in this town and was named after it.